 Strategies for Maximizing Patient Engagement in Rare and Orphan Disease Clinical Trials

-While it may seem obvious that clinical trials for rare and orphan disease groups are the most challenging for patient recruitment, the biggest hurdle lies in retaining those patients – and the costs associated with bringing the patients physically to the study with all its complex procedures to collect data when the results are not guaranteed.
-Beginning with the recruitment process, how do you target the right patients – especially when those patients are under or non-diagnosed?
+While it may seem obvious that clinical trials for rare and orphan disease groups are the most challenging for patient recruitment, the biggest hurdle lies in retaining those patients and the costs associated with bringing the patients to the study with all its complex procedures to collect data when results are not guaranteed.
+Beginning with the recruitment process, how do you target the right patients, especially when those patients are under or non-diagnosed?

 We recently gathered with a group of clinical leaders in companies conducting challenging studies in rare diseases, and we have summarized below some of the key takeaways to consider when planning for these types of programs.

-Recognize that KPIs should include high site and recruitment failure rates – and allow for significant time and cost devoted to both identification of patients and start up activities for centers
+Recognize that KPIs should include high site and recruitment failure rates, allowing for significant time and cost devoted to both identification of patients and start up activities for centers

-When dealing with complex patients, factors normally used for screening more generic or “one size fits all” populations may be muddied by co-conditions – or underlying conditions that create symptoms that correlate to an inaccurate diagnosis.
-It’s important to use distinctive KPIs that identify the correct biomarker.
+When dealing with complex patients, factors normally used for screening more generic or “one size fits all” populations may be muddied by co-conditions or underlying conditions that create symptoms that correlate to an inaccurate diagnosis.
+It’s important to use distinctive key performance indicators (KPIs) that identify the correct biomarker.
 From a regulatory perspective, there are geographical distinctions between what is classified as a “rare disease” in each region of the world – something that can further complicate global or country to country recruiting.

 While physician referrals may seem like an obvious route to recruiting, there is currently a strikingly small percentage of study participants that come from providers.
-Many physicians do not want to lose their patients – and are therefore disincentivized to encourage enrollment in another treatment center.
-There is also a perception that clinical trials are an “11thhour” solution – instead of an integrated part of patient care.
-In some cases, physicians are unable to even diagnose a patient – and this is instead initiated by Clinical Research Associates that infer diagnoses based on patient records.
-We must migrate towards a mindset of physicians acting as fearless advocates for their patients – and more physician education is needed to enable identification of clinical research as a care option, and tools to facilitate diagnosis.
+Many physicians do not want to lose their patients, and are therefore disincentivized to encourage enrollment in another treatment center.
+There is also a perception that clinical trials are an “11th hour” solution instead of an integrated part of patient care.
+In some cases, physicians are unable to even diagnose a patient, and this is instead initiated by Clinical Research Associates that infer diagnoses based on patient records.
+We must migrate towards a mindset of physicians acting as fearless advocates for their patients.
+We also need more physician education to enable identification of clinical research as a care option, and tools to facilitate diagnosis.